DES MOINES ARTS FESTIVAL®

 • Projected Attendance – 200,000+.

-• $10,000 in cash awards at the time of publication. $1500 to the Best of Show; up to five Awards of Excellence at $1000 each; three Juror Awards of $500 each presented by each of the jurors; $1000 to the Best of Emerging Iowa Artist.
+• $10,000 in cash awards at the time of publication. $1500 to the Best of Show; up to five Awards of Excellence at $1000 each; three Juror Awards of $500 each presented by each of the jurors; and the $1000 Leysens Family Award to the Best of Emerging Iowa Artist.
 These amounts may be altered by the jury, but the total will remain intact.

 • Official Festival Program includes color thumbnail image of each exhibiting artist.